peihsinsu/bigquery/README.md

-bigquery
+# bigquery
 ----

 This is a simple sdk for using google bigquery.
+Still working... if any problem, please let me know.

-# Installation
+## Installation

 ```
 npm install bigquery
 ```

-# Apply service account
+## Apply service account

 Follow the doc: http://gappsnews.blogspot.tw/2013/10/connect-cloud-platform-bigquery-using.html

-# Convert p12 key
+## Convert p12 key
 From admin console, create a service account, save the client_secrets.json and it's key
 ex: Translate p12 to pem
 ```